RIMPAC: RIMPAC 2014

 RIMPAC 2014 was the 24th exercise in the series and took place from 26 June to 1 August, with an opening reception on 26 June and a closing reception on 1 August.

 For the first time, the Royal Norwegian Navy actively participated in the exercise.
 Norway sent one Fridtjof Nansen-class frigate and possibly Norwegian marine special forces.
-China was also invited to send ships from their People's Liberation Army Navy; marking not only the first time China participated in a RIMPAC exercise, but also the first time China participated in a large-scale United States-led naval drill.
-On 9 June 2014, China confirmed it would be sending four ships to the exercise, a destroyer, frigate, supply ship, and hospital ship.
+China was invited to send ships from their People's Liberation Army Navy, the first time China participated in a RIMPAC exercise, and the first time China participated in a large-scale United States-led naval drill.
+On 9 June 2014, China confirmed it would be sending four ships to the exercise, a destroyer, a frigate, a supply ship, and a hospital ship.

 The year's RIMPAC participants were Australia, Brunei, Canada, Chile, China, Colombia, France, India, Indonesia, Japan, Malaysia, Mexico, Netherlands, New Zealand, Norway, Peru, the Philippines, Singapore, South Korea, Tonga, the United Kingdom, and the United States.
 Thailand was uninvited from the exercise following a 22 May military coup.
 Thailand's absence means that 22 nations participated in RIMPAC instead of the 23 that had been advertised.
 The exercise involved 55 vessels, more than 200 aircraft, and some 25,000 personnel.

+China's 2014 participation in RIMPAC was its first.